-Figure 7, Pg 208, Climate Assembly UK, Final Report, 2020 reference https://www.climateassembly.uk/report/ Compliance and Quality Regime It is critical that we create an industry culture that ensures all jobs are done to the set standards.
+It is critical that we create an industry culture that ensures all jobs are done to the set standards.
 This requires all industry processes to be integrated with the proposed data services at all stages.
 This is non-trivial, but essential given the speed and accuracy of the transformation required and aligns with the existing TrustMark regime and its drive for additional requirements for post-occupancy evaluation including energy monitoring.
+It is also essential in mitigating the risk to consumers of poor quality building works.
 The PAS 2035 standard and the role of Retrofit Coordinators should also embed this.
 We would urge the development of clear and freely available technical standards for all of the energy efficiency measures to underpin the auditing regimes that are now in place.
 Continuous improvement from the programme will include links with the newly formed BSI Technical Committee CB/401 Retrofitting Energy Efficiency Measures so that learnings are fed back to ensure continuous improvements.

-Supported transition; Reasearch and Innovation The programme should provide a safe development environment for new business models to be developed and streamlined: - The Retrofit Delivery Agency to develop protocols, coordinate learning, and provide technical support.
+Supported transition; Research and Innovation

+The programme should provide a safe development environment for new business models to be developed and streamlined:

+- The Retrofit Delivery Agency to develop protocols, coordinate learning, and provide technical support.
 Innovation is most critically about process development and not just tools or materials. - Set up 20 trial areas in England, representing a cross-section of different regional economies and local housing markets.
-Each area would represent enough homes to support a self-sustaining retrofit market once established. - Establish retrofit partnerships in each trial area, bringing together local construction firms, construction supply chains, local authorities and housing associations, research institutions, property owners, mirroring and working with the Optimised Retrofit Programme in Wales.
-18 - Task each retrofit partnership to carry out the first phase.
-This involves carrying out 10 renovation projects starting in year one (one or more buildings per project), monitor and evaluate results in line with national protocols. - Coordinate and share learning across all the retrofit partnerships through a national conference and the publication of evaluation reports by the Retrofit Delivery Agency. - Design phase 2 of the trial, based on the learning from phase 1. - Task each retrofit partnership to carry out phase 2: carry out 100 renovation projects, monitor and evaluate results in line with national protocols. - · Continue the process of trials, monitoring and evaluation, coordination, and shared learning. - Scale up the size of each phase as appropriate.
+Each area would represent enough homes to support a self-sustaining retrofit market once established.
+New planning mechanisms such as Retrofitting Local Development Orders could be introduced to set up these projects. - Establish retrofit partnerships in each trial area, bringing together local construction firms, construction supply chains, local authorities and housing associations, research institutions, property owners, mirroring and working with the Optimised Retrofit Programme in Wales.20 - Task each retrofit partnership to carry out the first phase.
+This involves carrying out 10 substantial renovation projects starting in year one monitor and evaluate results in line with local policy contexts and national protocols. - Coordinate and share learning across all the retrofit partnerships through a national conference and the publication of evaluation reports by the Retrofit Delivery Agency. - Design phase 2 of the trial, based on the learning from phase 1. - Task each retrofit partnership to carry out phase 2: carry out 100 renovation projects, monitor and evaluate results in line with national protocols. - Continue the process of trials, monitoring and evaluation, coordination, and shared learning. - Scale up the size of each phase as appropriate. - Councils should enable automatic planning permission for specific retrofitting works. - Establish an academic research network that collates evidence and evaluation on retrofit, from multiple disciplines and approaches sharing insight collectively and openly.